-3. Check the back of your baby's neck if you’re worried they might be too hot
+3. Check the back of your baby's neck

 If you want to make sure you haven't got them in too many layers, the back of the neck, or tummy, give clearer indicators of whether your little one's overheating than their hands or feet do.

-4. Don't put a hat on your baby
+4. Don't put a hat on your baby indoors

 5. Don't have the heating on high all night

-If you do feel you want the central heating on through the night, she advises having it no higher than 20⁰C.
+"The house could get too hot overnight while you're asleep," explains Kate.
+"If you absolutely do feel you want the central heating on through the night, set it no higher than 20°C."

-6. Even though it's cold – never put your baby's cot by the radiator
+6. Even though it's cold, never put your baby's cot by the radiator

 Never place your crib or cot next to a radiator as this could lead to overheating or possible burns if your baby reaches out of their cot and touches the hot radiator surface.

 Also, as radiators are often under windows that may have blind cords, moving your baby's cot closer to an under-the-window radiator could present a risk of strangulation.